SquareSR/alternative-red-routes/README.md

 ## MT.
 MOON SPLIT

 **Moon Manip Save**
-- Potion to 36+
-- If in red bar and confident with yoloball, delay heal until after Paras catch

 Do [Route 3 Moon Manip](https://pastebin.com/tggXpQRC)

 > Lass seen on screen before entering Moon during manip should be stuck facing up; however, the Lass has a tell on Frame 36 & 37 by walking right or facing left, respectively.
-If you'd like to learn the alternative movement used to manipulate Mt.
-Moon on these frames check [F36/F37 Backups](../resources/rt3moon-f36-f37-backups.md)

-If you get an IGT encounter or fail the manip before the last floor do the [Post Hiker Backup Paras](https://pastebin.com/j5gtY4cy) (or the [older version](https://pastebin.com/7kcZu3g4))
+In this case SOFT RESET with A,B,Start,Select - Re-save and try rt 3 manip again.

+- Menu before PoY Manip: Heal to 36+ hp

 Rocket: (strategy depends on HA count)